Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 This chart should help you choose which GPU type is the right for you.

 There are pros and cons to choosing either type of GPU.
-Although it’s your choice, there is advice that we feel we should pass on.
-The first thing that you should consider before even looking at a new graphics card is your individual needs.
+Although it’s your decision, there is advice that we feel we should pass on.
+The first thing that you should consider before even looking at a new graphics card is your personal needs.

-If you’re looking to do heavy gaming, then getting a dedicated GPU is a no-brainer.
-If gaming is not a priority when using your PC, an integrated graphics card is a better option due to the vast price difference.
+If you’re looking to do hardcore gaming, then getting a dedicated GPU is a no-brainer.
+If gaming is not a priority when using your PC, an integrated graphics card is a better option due to the huge price difference.

 If you’re looking to play less graphically intensive games, such as many in the simulation or 4X genres, it might be a better option to get a PC or a laptop with an integrated GPU.